 Typically, one side of this kind of board is white and the other is brown.
 The Gypsum board that is most frequently utilised in settings without particular specifications is this kind.
 This board is naturally fire resistant, although there are no added components that increase its fire resistance.
 General gypsum board panels typically come in 4 by 8-foot panels with a thickness range of 3/8 to 1 inch.

 Gypsum board that is moisture resistant, often known as “green boards,” has a green covering that makes them more moisture resistant than conventional gypsum board.
 Be aware that while more expensive than standard boards, this is not completely watertight.
 Never install these in locations where there is constant water contact because doing so may cause the boards to slowly disintegrate.
 These boards are frequently used in basement walls, kitchen walls, and laundry room walls.

 A unique kind of board is used for veneer plastering, often known as blue board drywall or plaster baseboard.
 Its surface paper’s excellent absorption properties allow it to absorb plaster-like glue with ease.
 It is perfect for an all-purpose partition board because of its high water and mould-resistant properties.
 Blue boards perform well in high moisture locations like bathrooms and kitchens but should not be used for dirt, paint, or tape.
-Additionally, when utilised as room partitions, this kind of gypsum board significantly decreases noise.
+Additionally, when utilised as room partitions, this kind of board significantly decreases noise.

 Paperless Gypsum Board